The Runaway Bride (Doctor Who): Production

 Due to her extremely busy schedule, Catherine Tate was unable to be present for the script readthrough.
 As a favour, her part was read by Sophia Myles, who played Madame de Pompadour in the 2006 series episode "The Girl in the Fireplace".
 This was the first Doctor Who episode to be shot at the new dedicated Upper Boat studios in Pontypridd; the TARDIS set had previously been housed in former warehouse space in Newport.
 Although the episode was set during Christmas, filming took place in July, where temperatures reached 30C in Cardiff during filming.
 Night filming of scenes involving gunfire, explosions and a tank, as well as those on "Oxford Street", were filmed on St. Mary Street outside Howell's Department Store in Cardiff City Centre; Cardiff Castle is visible behind the tank in some shots.

 In a podcast commentary for the episode, David Tennant and executive producer Julie Gardner discussed a sequence that was cut from the broadcast.
-As broadcast, after Donna finds a piece of Rose's clothing and challenges the Doctor about it, he angrily snatches it from her and sets a course for the TARDIS.
+As broadcast, after Donna finds a piece of Rose's clothing and challenges the Doctor about it, he snatches it from her and sets a course for the TARDIS.
 As originally filmed, the Doctor first opens the TARDIS doors and throws the garment into space.
-Gardner said it was cut as it was too melodramatic a moment.
+Gardner said it was cut as it was too melodramatic.

 The TARDIS chase scene down the A4232 Grangetown Link Road was shown at a Children in Need concert, which featured a live orchestra performing many of the music themes from Doctor Who, including the Dalek music and Rose's theme.
 The clip was leaked online shortly after the event and the concert and clip were shown earlier before the episode officially aired on Christmas Day on a Doctor Who Confidential special at 1:00 p.m.